 (if you’re willing to CC or BCC friendsofosuoldgrowth@gmail.com, it will help us monitor issues of concern – all personal information will be kept strictly confidential).

-Protect All Remaining Stands of Mature Forest (and STOP clearcutting!): The previous (Interim) Dean placed a temporary moratorium on the cutting of all trees 160 years and older.
+Protect All Remaining Stands of Mature Forest (and STOP clearcutting!): The previous (Interim) dean placed a temporary moratorium on the cutting of all trees 160 years of age and older.
 While a step in the right direction, this was also long overdue.
-Whether or not this moratorium becomes permanent will depend on the new Dean and the next forest plan.
-The Research Forest managers continued to destroy older stands in 2021, cutting mostly 70-90 year old trees – without any carbon accounting!
-This is roughly twice the industry average.
-These ecologically-important older stands should NOT be clearcut!
-Unfortunately, the majority of the College’s “harvests” are still essentially clearcuts.
+Whether or not this moratorium becomes permanent will depend on the current dean and the next forest plan.
+In recent years, OSU’s forest managers have routinely cut stands of trees ranging from 70 to over 120 years of age (and without doing the carbon accounting called for in the 2005 management plan).
+Why is OSU cutting trees that are 2-3 times older than the industry average?
+These ecologically-important older stands should NOT be cut, period!
+Unfortunately, the majority of OSU’s “harvests” are still essentially clearcuts.
 The College should be leading the way in demonstrating ecological forestry with ALL of their forest management activities.
-The Dean and his staff should be prioritizing ecology and carbon sequestration over timber production!
+The dean and his staff should be prioritizing ecology and carbon sequestration, not timber production!

 We’d like to see ALL sections of mature forest on OSU lands permanently set aside for carbon storage, wildlife and ecological research, and educational purposes.
-The term Late Successional Forests in the Pacific Northwest refers to all forest of natural origin that are >80 years in age.
+The term Late Successional Forests in the Pacific Northwest refers to forests that are >80 years in age.
 These stands are important habitat for northern spotted owls and are the precursors of future old-growth forests.
-The federal government has largely stopped cutting Late Successional Forests (i.e. trees > 80 years old) – so ask Dean DeLuca and his forest managers to conform to the same (80-year) protection standard.
+The federal government has largely stopped cutting Late Successional Forests (i.e. trees > 80 years old) – so ask dean DeLuca and his forest managers to conform to the same (80-year) protection standard.
 The College’s 2021 “Harvest Plan” targeted older stands (many falling under the Late Successional classification).

-Follow the 2005 Plan: On October 21st of 2019, Interim Dean, Anthony Davis, made a formal “un-suspension” of the 2005 Research Forest Plan stating that the 2005 Plan would remain in effect until the next plan is finalized (in approx. 3 years’ time).
+Follow the 2005 Plan for the McDonald-Dunn: On October 21st of 2019, Interim Dean, Anthony Davis, made a formal “un-suspension” of the 2005 Research Forest Plan stating that the 2005 Plan would remain in effect until the next plan is finalized (in approx. 3 years’ time).
 In the meantime, we need to make sure the managers of the Research Forests follow the 2005 plan “to a T”.

-Some key things to watch out for (when you’re hiking in the forest):
+Some key things to think about and look for when you’re hiking in the forest:

-- 10 large harvests in the southern zone of McDonald Forest from the past couple of years violated the Plan’s 1-4 acre limit.
-We need to make sure ALL large cuts in the southern zone of the McDonald Forest follow the 1-4 acre proscription!
-You can find details of OSU’s current logging activities here: https://cf.forestry.oregonstate.edu/harvest-webmap If you see something of concern, send an email (to forest.input@oregonstate.edu) and please CC or BCC friendsofosuoldgrowth@gmail.com
+- More than a dozen large harvests in the southern zone of the McDonald Forest from the past couple of years violated the plan’s 1-4 acre limit.
+We need to make sure ALL cuts in the southern zone of the McDonald Forest follow the 1-4 acre proscription!
+You can find details of OSU’s current logging activities here: https://cf.forestry.oregonstate.edu/harvest-webmap If you see something of concern, please let us know (email: friendsofosuoldgrowth@gmail.com)

 - Harvests in the southern zone of McDonald Forest have reduced nesting/roosting/foraging (NRF) habitat for threatened northern spotted owls by ~166 acres (more than 10% of the original 1,585 acres) – in direct violation of the 2005 Plan.
 We need to make sure all future harvests are in compliance with the Plan and do not diminish NRF habitat for northern spotted owls.
 Determining NRF can be a little tricky, but it is safe to say cuts of old forest in the southern zone of the McDonald Forest either violate or fragment the existing NRF habitat.
-Ask the new Dean to restore the 166 acres of NRF habitat destroyed in the past by setting aside other sections of mature forest.
-Research Forest managers continue to cut substantial sections of older forest that could have become future owl habitat.
+Ask dean DeLuca to restore the 166 acres of NRF habitat destroyed in the past by setting aside other sections of mature forest.
+OSU’s forest managers continue to cut substantial sections of older forest that could have become future owl habitat.
 It is not enough to simply protect the diminished NRF habitat.
-The College should be leading the effort to increase northern spotted owl habitat by demonstrating how to do it in the Research Forests!
+The College should be leading the effort to increase northern spotted owl habitat by demonstrating how to do it in the Mac-Dunn!

 Submit a “Letter to the Editor” at the Gazette Times, The Oregonian, or other publication: https://www.gazettetimes.com/forms/contact/letter_to_the_editor/ https://www.oregonlive.com/opinion/page/how_do_i_write_a_letter_to_the.html

 Make it a personal and powerful message.
-Share your views on how University and College leaders should demonstrate “leadership in forestry education” (their false mantra).
-Remind folks that OSU is a public institution that ought to be managed to meet public expectations and needs.
-Urge the Dean to change the management priorities to reflect the purpose of the forests: REASEARCH (without a timber bias).
+Share your views on how OSU should be demonstrating “leadership in forestry education“.
+Remind folks that OSU is a public institution that ought to be stewarding these public lands to meet public expectations and needs.
+Urge the dean to change management priorities to reflect the purpose of the forests: REASEARCH (without a timber bias).
 Carbon sequestration, wildlife, and ecology must take precedence over revenue generation!

-Change the Management Structure of the Research Forests: Contact the Dean of the College of Forestry, OSU President, and Board of Trustees to let them know these issues are important to you.
-Ask that they prioritize carbon sequestration, wildlife, and ecological research in the “Research” Forests by changing the management of the forests to a multi-college administrative body (for more details, visit: https://www.facebook.com/McDDFuture/ or https://tlc5103.wixsite.com/mcddfuture ) The current Director of the “Research Forests” (Stephen Fitzgerald) has a long history of pro-timber bias.
+Change the Management Structure of the Research Forests: Contact the dean of the College of Forestry, OSU President, and Board of Trustees to let them know these issues are important to you.
+Ask that they prioritize carbon sequestration, wildlife habitat, and ecological research in the research forests by changing the management of the forests to a multi-college administrative body (for more details, visit: https://www.facebook.com/McDDFuture/ or https://tlc5103.wixsite.com/mcddfuture ) The current Director of the “Research Forests” (Stephen Fitzgerald) has a long history of pro-timber bias.
 He oversaw the cutting of old growth in 2019 and should be replaced.

-Remind OSU’s leaders that cutting old growth does not align with their mission, goals, and core values (see: https://leadership.oregonstate.edu/trustees/oregon-state-university-mission-statement).
-Tell them the Research Forests should be dedicated to research, not used to promote destructive industrial forestry practices like clearcutting.
-Ask them to restrict timber industry funding of the Dean’s position (his salary comes from a $5 million endowment from the past president and CEO of Roseburg Forest Products).
-This gives a strong perception of a conflict of interest.
-Let them know you expect positive change – and hold them accountable for it!
+Remind OSU’s leaders that cutting old growth does not align with their mission, goals, and core values (see: https://leadership.oregonstate.edu/trustees/oregon-state-university-mission-statement) or their bylaws (which require them to preserve and protect the university’s assets for posterity).
+Tell them OSU’s research forests should be dedicated to research, not used to promote destructive industrial forestry practices like clearcutting.
+Ask them to restrict timber industry funding of the dean’s position (his salary comes from a $5 million endowment from the past president and CEO of Roseburg Forest Products).
+Leaders of our public university should not be bought by private industry!
+Let president Murthy and the trustees know you expect positive change – and intend to hold them accountable for it!

 Contact the Oregon Department of State Lands (DSL) to express your concern about the deeply-flawed public process and OSU’s timber-centric, scientifically-invalid “research” plan for the Elliott State Forest: https://www.oregon.gov/DSL/Pages/Comment.aspx